allesklar/tkh_admin_panel/README.md

 ## Installation

-This gem was created in sync with Rails 3.2.6 and there is a railstie dependency of "~> 3.2".
+This gem was created in sync with Rails 3.2.6 and there is a railties dependency of "~> 3.2".
 Add this line to your application's Gemfile:

     gem 'tkh_admin_panel'